osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Deployment

-- PostgreSQL is mandatory for the `api` and `worker` profiles; the CLI does not use it. **Implemented in Phase 1b and extended through Phase 3.1**: `application-api.yml` wires `spring.datasource`/`spring.flyway`, and the `job_definition`, `job_run`, `job_schedule`, `audit_event`, cancellation-warning, retry-policy, eligibility, and lease-fencing schema plus supporting indexes are versioned by Flyway migrations V1 through V14.
-Phase 3.2/3.3 add the worker dispatch and Quartz JDBC clustering migrations/runtime.
+- PostgreSQL is mandatory for the `api` and `worker` profiles; the CLI does not use it. **Implemented in Phase 1b and extended through Phase 3.3**: `application-api.yml` and `application-worker.yml` wire `spring.datasource`/`spring.flyway`, and the `job_definition`, `job_run`, `job_schedule`, `audit_event`, cancellation-warning, retry-policy, eligibility, lease-fencing, Quartz, and login-throttle schema plus supporting indexes are versioned by Flyway migrations V1 through V16.
+The worker dispatch, Quartz JDBC clustering, and shared throttle runtime remain isolated from the CLI artifact.
 - SQLite is limited to isolated CLI fixtures or unit tests.
 - The CLI remains available in every implementation phase and deployment model.
 - The `api` profile may run as multiple stateless instances; Quartz uses PostgreSQL JDBC clustering in Phase 3.